Terms & Conditions for ConocoPhillips

 6.7.3. make available to HM Revenue & Customs on a confidential basis all data reasonably required to enable Company to obtain the maximum duties and tax benefits in respect of the relevant customs procedures and shall pass all such benefits in full to Company; and

-6.7.4. notify Company immediately in the event that Contractor is unsuccessful in any application for a Customs Duty relief scheme.
-In such an event, Company will have the option to import or export or re-import any items affected under its own authorized procedure.
+6.7.4. notify Company immediately if Contractor is unsuccessful in any application for a Customs Duty relief scheme.
+In such case, Company will have the option to import or export or re-import any items affected under its own authorized procedure.

 7. PRICING, INVOICING, AND PAYMENT